OpenKnowledgeMaps/Headstart/server/workers/README.md

 Services:
 * In `server/workers/services/src/config` copy `example_settings.py` to `settings.py` and change the values for `ENV` (`development` or `production`) and `DEBUG` (`TRUE` or `FALSE`).
+* In `settings.py` you can also configure databases.

 TRIPLE ElasticSearch core service: